Research types of property to buy

 • Are you near the garbage bins or waste collection areas?
 Are there any odours?

-If you buy the property, you will be a member of the owners corporation.
-You will have the right to vote on decisions about the operation of the owners corporation and, among other responsibilities, must:
+If you are considering a strata title property, find out about the owners corporation as you will be a member of the owners corporation if you buy the property.
+This means you will have the right to vote on decisions about the operation of the owners corporation and, among other responsibilities, must:

 • pay annual owners corporation fees, levies and charges